kpreid/e-on-javascript/README.txt

 - Get the compiler running under EoJS
     (Together these two would make it capable of providing a REPL without a web server supporting it.)
 - Better updoc-running facilities:
-  - Failure count/summary
+  - Failure count/summary in individual files.
-    - ...over multiple files
+  - More readable failure summary in index file.
-  - When converting an Updoc-in-HTML file, preserve the original markup.
+  - When converting an Updoc-in-HTML file, do a better job of the original markup.